datacommonsorg/api-python/docs/source/started.rst

 Once you have the API key, you can get started using the Data Commons Python Client API.
 There are two ways to enable your key in the API package.

-1. You can set the API key by calling:py:func:`datacommons.utils.set_api_key`.
+1. You can set the API key by calling :py:func:`datacommons.utils.set_api_key`.
     Start by importing :code:`datacommons`, then set the API key like so.

     .. code-block:: python